himahuja/pcatxcore/kpm/README.md

 # Keyword Producing Module (KPM)
 -------------------------------

-The Keyword Producing Module (KPM) is currently being developed as part of PCATx CORE, a web crawling and artificial intelligence framework for Praedicat, Inc. developed by the 2018 RIPS team at UCLA's Institute for Pure and Applied Mathematics.
-Our goal utilize Natural Language Processing techniques and Artificial Intelligence to collect automate data collection for the InsurTech company.
+The Keyword Producing Module (KPM) is currently being developed as part of PCATx CORE, a web crawling and artificial intelligence framework for Praedicat, Inc. by the 2018 RIPS team at UCLA's Institute for Pure and Applied Mathematics.
+Our goal is to utilize Natural Language Processing techniques and Artificial Intelligence to collect automate data collection for the InsurTech company.

 ![Diagram of PCATx Core Architecture](/img/PCATxCOREArchitecture.jpg)